kamleshbhalui/MADYPG/README.md

 - `textures/` contains an assortment of matcaps (for shading yarns, or cloth/obstacle meshes), cloth textures, and the base texture for twistable ply/fiber-detail.

-The meshes/animation have been mostly created with our previous method `<TODO HYLC REPO>` (sweater animations, stretching/draping), or Blender.
+The meshes/animation have been mostly created with our previous method [TODO HYLC REPO](.) (sweater animations, stretching/draping), or Blender.

 The dummy.fbx file in the `data` directory is used for a rudimentary fbx-export of yarn or cloth geometry.

 ### Data Generation

 The `generate_yarnmodels` folder contains the scripts we used to precompute the local-displacement data.
-These scripts use the python-bound optimization from our previous paper `<TODO HYLC REPO>`.
+These scripts use the python-bound optimization from our previous paper [TODO HYLC REPO](.).

 Note that we already provide generated data in the `data/yarnmodels/` directory, so it is not necessary to download/compile the HYLC code or rerun those scripts.